sen-gthb/data-sourcing-challenge/README.md

 # data-sourcing-challenge
-This is the M6 Challenge where data is extracted, merged, and cleaned/formatted from two different sources, including The New York Times and The Movie Database.
+In this challenge, data is extracted from two different online databases by using APIs (the New York Times and the Movie Database TMDB), merged, and cleaned/formatted together.
-Completed with help from an EdX tutor, and in a study group with Adam Millinger.
+Completed independently and collaboratively in a student study group.